ike-njoku/unighana/README.md

 # Unighana

 To register and get successful response, user: admin@admin.com and any password that follows the rules as seen on the password hints.
+The userName MUST be

 for the login routes, use admin@admin.com as well.
 Any email addresses used, which do not contain 'admin' are bound to return errors.